 S.No.
 Course List Learning Outcome Existing Syllabus Suggested Syllabus Remarks Section B Co-ordinate Geometry: Rectangular co-ordinates, quadrants, Distance between two points.
 The section formula, Area of a triangle.
-Locus of a point, equation to the locus, graph of a linear function, Equations to straight lines Parallel to axes, the slope form the intercept form, normal form, general linear form, point slope form, two points form, Point of intersection of two straight lines, angle between two lines, relation between the slopes of two lines, which are (i) Parallel and (ii) Perpendicular.
-Line through the point of intersection of two given lines, concurrency of lines, co-linearity of points.
-Section C Differential Calculus: Functions, limit of function evaluation of limits of functions, derivative of a function, differentiation of algebraic, circular, exponential and logarithmic functions, differentiation of a function.
+Locus of a point, equation to the locus, graph of a linear function, Equations to straight lines.
+Parallel to axes, the slope form the intercept form, normal form, general linear form, point slope form, two points form, Point of intersection of two straight lines, angle between two lines, relation between the slopes of two lines, which are (i) Parallel and (ii) Perpendicular.
+Line through the point of intersection of two given lines, concurrency of lines, co linearity of points.
+Section C Differential Calculus: Functions, limit of function evaluation of limits of functions, derivative of a function, differentiation of algebraic, circular, exponential and logarithmic functions, differential coefficient of a function of sum, difference, product and quotient of two functions, differential coefficient of a function of a function.
 Derivative of second order, partial differentiation (simple problems) maxima and minima of functions of one independent variable.
 Introduction to integration.
-Differential Equations: Formation of differential equation, solution of a differential equation, differential equations for one independent variable.
-Introduction to integration.
-Differential Equations: Formation of differential equation, solution of a differential equation, General solution, particular solution and singular solution, Solution of differential equations of first order and first degree variables separable from only.
+Differential Equations: Formation of differential equation, solution of a differential equation, solution of a differential equation, Solution of differential equations of first order and first degree variables separable from only.
 Section B Differential Calculus- Derivative of a function, Concept of limit, Continuity, Differentiation, Maxima and Minima of a function.
 Introduction to Partial Differentiation.
 Integral Calculus: The Idea of the Integral, The Definite Integrals, Indefinite Integrals, Area under curve.
 Trigonometric ratios, De Moivre's theorem.
 The general equation of a Straight line, slope of a line, intercepts of a line, Angle between two lines, Intersection of two lines, The general equations of a Circle, Parabola, Ellipse, Hyperbola, Cylinder, Cone and Sphere.
-Section C Probability theory and probability distributions; Concepts of random experiment, sample space and events, definition of probability.
+Section C Probability theory and probability distributions; Concepts of random experiment, sample space and events, definition of probability and some elementary results of probability.
 Conditional probability and Bayes theorem.
 Random variable, probability mass function and probability distribution function, cumulative distribution function, Binomial, Poisson and Normal(Gaussian) distribution.
+Measures of central tendency- Mean, Median, Moda, Managery of dispersion range mean